davelively14/flatfoot/spade_channel.md

     console.log('Failed to join spade channel', resp);
   });
 ```

+The `join` will synchronously return a user and all of it's associated ward and ward_accounts.

 That `channel` object is the key to interacting with the rest of the API.
 You will use it to push commands and set listeners for responses.